tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 Cosmetic filtering is always enabled by default.

-**Tip:** It is often suggested to use a static filter such as `@@||example.com^$elemhide` to prevent "adblock" detection by specific sites ([example](https://adblockplus.org/forum/viewtopic.php?f=2&t=30763#p124225)).
+**Tip:** It is often suggested to use a custom static filter such as `@@||example.com^$elemhide` to prevent "adblock" detection by specific sites ([example](https://adblockplus.org/forum/viewtopic.php?f=2&t=30763#p124225)).
 You can accomplish the same thing more simply by just using toggling off cosmetic filtering using this switch while on the problematic site.